+There is an emerging body of evidence to suggest that truncated Toeplitz operators serve as a model operator for complex symmetric operators.
+The following is an open question in \cite{garciaopen}.

+\begin{question} Just as multiplication operators $M_z : L^2(X, \mu ) \to L^2(X, \mu)$ play a fundamental role in decomposing normal operators, can one develop a comparable model theory for complex symmetric operators?
+There is some indication that truncated Toeplitz operators may play an important role in the resolution of this problem. \end{question}

+Decomposing normal operators (i.e. the Spectral Theorem) is a famous cornerstone result of Operator Theory and a positive answer to Question \ref{Q} would be a significant generalisation of the Spectral Theorem to non-normal operators.
+However as this field of study is still in its infancy, the above question is not yet fully understood even in the finite dimensional case.
+In finite dimensions, complex symmetric operators are the operators which are unitarily equivalent to a symmetric matrix.
+In this regard, the following question from \cite{recentprogressGarcia} is a finite dimensional specialisation of Question \ref{Q}.

+\begin{question} Is every symmetric matrix unitarily equivalent to a direct sum of TTOs? \end{question} The question above is known to be true for $2$-by-$2$ and $3$-by-$3$ matrices (\cite{recentprogressGarcia} and \cite{garciaUETTOanalyticsymbols} respectively), rank one matrices \cite{garciaUETTOanalyticsymbols} and in several other cases.

-When one wants to obtain a symmetric matrix representation of a TTO the simplest way of doing this is to compute the matrix representation of the TTO with respect to a $C_{\theta}$-invariant orthonormal basis (or $C_{\theta}$-real basis for short).
+When one wants to obtain a unitary equivalence between a symmetric matrix and a TTO, the only known constructive way to do this is to compute the matrix representation of the TTO with respect to a conjugation-invariant orthonormal basis (or $C_{\theta}$-real basis for short).
 The most notable class of $C_{\theta}$-real bases are the modified Clark bases (see Section 8 in \cite{CCOgarcia}).